milesfrain/purescript-book/text/chapter10.md

 ## Chapter Goals

 This chapter will introduce PureScript's _foreign function interface_ (or _FFI_), which enables communication from PureScript code to JavaScript code, and vice versa.
-We will cover the following:
+We will cover how to:

-- How to call pure JavaScript functions from PureScript,
+- Call pure and effectful JavaScript functions from PureScript.
-- How to create new effect types and actions for use with the `Effect` monad, based on existing JavaScript code,
-- How to call PureScript code from JavaScript,
+- Call PureScript functions from JavaScript.
-- How to understand the representation of PureScript values at runtime,
+- Understand the representation of PureScript values at runtime.
-- How to work with untyped data using the `foreign` package.
+- Work with untyped data using the `foreign` package.
+- Encode and parse JSON

 Towards the end of this chapter, we will revisit our recurring address book example.
 The goal of the chapter will be to add the following new functionality to our application using the FFI:

-- Alerting the user with a popup notification,
+- Alert the user with a popup notification.
-- Storing the serialized form data in the browser's local storage, and reloading it when the application restarts.
+- Store the serialized form data in the browser's local storage, and reload it when the application restarts.

 ## Project Setup

 The source code for this module is a continuation of the source code from chapters 3, 7 and 8.
 As such, the source tree includes the appropriate source files from those chapters.

 This chapter intruduces the `foreign-generic` library as a dependency.
 This library adds support for _datatype generic programming_ to the `foreign` library.
 The `foreign` library is a sub-dependency and provides a data type and functions for working with _untyped data_.

-_Note_: to avoid browser-specific issues with local storage when the webpage is served from a local file, it might be necessary to run this chapter's project over HTTP.

 ## A Disclaimer